cimug-org/cim-compare/DEVELOPER_NOTES.md

 A variety of open source and online tools for inferring XSD Schemas based on XML instance files were investigated.
 We wanted the tool to be able to support reverse engineering XSD schemas in the "Venetian Blinds" design style (and not Salami Slice, Russian Doll, or Garden of Eden).
 This style caters particularly well for generating JAXB POJOs derived from XSD global complex types and with minimal anonymous classes.
 For more information check out the "Basic Design Patterns" section of the article [Schema scope: Primer and best practices](https://www.ibm.com/developerworks/library/x-schemascope/)

-The outcome was the use of release 3.1.0 of the Apache XMLBeans open source project.
-The tool generated the desired XSDs using a variety of CIM exports in the **"UML 1.3/XMI 1.1"** format type.
-An example of the command line invocation used to generate the XSDs used for this project:
+The outcome was the use of release 3.1.0 of the [Apache XMLBeans](https://xmlbeans.apache.org/) open source project.
+The tool generated the desired XSDs using a variety of CIM model export files in the **"UML 1.3/XMI 1.1"** format.
+The following is example of the command line invocation used to generate the XSDs is:

 ```
 java -Xmx2048m -classpath D:\xmlbeans-3.1.0\lib\xmlbeans-3.1.0.jar;D:\xmlbeans-3.1.0\lib\xmlbeans-3.1.0\resolver.jar org.apache.xmlbeans.impl.inst2xsd.Inst2Xsd -design vb -simple-content-types string -enumerations never iec61970cim17v10_iec61968cim12v10_iec62325cim03v02-ea-xmi11.xml iec61970cim15v33_iec61968cim11v13_iec62325cim01v07-ea-xmi11.xml